1. How Clothing is Made

-A piece of clothing touches many hands and travels hundreds of miles before making its way into a closet – from growing the fiber, to spinning the yarn, to creating the fabric, to dying the fabric, to sewing the piece, to packing the order.
+A piece of clothing touches many hands and travels across the globe (sometimes multiple times) before making its way into a closet – from growing the fiber, to spinning the yarn, to creating the fabric, to dyeing the fabric, to sewing the piece.
 The environmental and social impact of clothing is driven by decisions at every one of these stages.
-While brands are starting to integrate sustainability practices, many are only addressing and communicating actions against select stages (e.g., paying fair wages to seamstresses yet having no visibility into the working conditions at the farm, using organic cotton yet having no control over the chemicals used when dyeing the fabric).
-Ultimately, this creates a lack of transparency around the true environmental and social impact of a purchase.
+While most brands are striving to integrate “sustainable” practices into their manufacturing, many only have visibility into certain supply chain stages and therefore can only address certain elements (e.g., paying fair wages to seamstresses yet having no visibility into the working conditions at the farm, using organic cotton yet having no control over the chemicals used when dyeing the fabric).
+Ultimately, this limits how “responsibly made” a piece of clothing can be and creates a lack of transparency around the true environmental and social impact of a purchase.

 To truly address this driver, we work directly with every hand that touches each piece and are transparent at every stage of our supply chain.
 Think farm-to-table becomes farm-to-closet!